 Although we cannot guarantee results, we average a noteworthy high success rate on our applications.
 Combined with the deep experience of our attorneys, we also work with private consultants with career experience at the USPTO for their subject matter insights.

-At any time, you can search our published results with the USPTO here.
-Although Cognition IP is only 3 years old, our attorneys have many more approvals from their previous decades of work with other top-tier firms.
+Although Cognition IP is only 5 years old, our attorneys have many more approvals from their previous decades of work with other top-tier firms.

 The process begins with an introductory chat to discuss pricing and procedures, as well, to decide if we’re a good match for your invention.
 There is no fee for this call.